salesforce/omakase/readme.md

 }
 ```

-By implementing `DependentPlugin` instead, the `#dependencies` method will be called automatically, giving us a chance to declare any plugins that our code requires.
+By implementing `DependentPlugin`, the `#dependencies(PluginRegistry)` method will be called automatically, giving us a chance to declare any plugins that our code requires.

-First we require a `SyntaxTree`, because without it our call to `#prepend` won't work.
-Second, since we require an `AutoRefiner` and have it automatically refine all `Selector` objects.
-We want to do this because we can't modify a `Selector` until it is refined anyway.
+We require a `SyntaxTree`, because without it our call to `#prepend` won't work (if this doesn't make sense then read the "Syntax Tree" section above and the "Dependent plugins" section below).

 See the "Dependent plugins" section below for more details on dependencies.
-For more examples on performing rework see the `ReworkTest.java` class.
+For more advanced examples on performing rework see the `ReworkTest.java` class.

 ##### Dynamic AST creation and modification

-Here are some code examples illustrating some common operations during rework
+Here are some code examples illustrating some common operations during rework:

 ```java
 // create a new selector